 It’s about finding a connection & developing a rapport with your client.
 You can learn more about Ted here.

-If you don’t know who either of these guys are, do yourself (and your clients) a favour and find out.
+If you don’t know who either of these guys is, do yourself (and your clients) a favour and find out.

 Empower Your Employees to Take Action